-In 1989, Brian earned his BS at the University of Illinois in History and Political Science.
+In 1993, Brian earned his BS at the University of Illinois in History and Political Science.
 He worked as a business consultant for a few years but the growing farm business needed his help.
-In 1998, Brian quit his office job for good and began farming full time with Anita.
+In 2001, Brian quit his office job for good and began farming full time with Anita.

-Brian tends the farm’s meat chickens, laying hens, pastured hogs and grass fed beef.
+Brian tends the farm’s meat chickens, pastured hogs and grass fed beef.
 His favorite enterprise is the grassfed beef and he loves the challenge of grass feeding and finishing the calves.
-He has gone from never touching a calf to grass feeding and finishing 10 calves per season.
+He has gone from never touching a calf to grass feeding and finishing 10+ calves per season.
 Anyone who tries our beef will agree it is finished, tender and absolutely delicious – everything you might not expect from grassfed beef.

 With tending the livestock, helping with the vegetables, maintaining equipment and raising 3 children, Brian tends to keep himself occupied most of the time.

 Lucy joined the family in December 2001 and has been a big part of the farm ever since her first farmers market at 5 months old.
 She has always been an enthusiastic member of our farm team.
 We can remember setting the CSA vegetable boxes down low so she could reach them simply because she was so young – 8 or 9 years old.